kbiElude/Emerald/README.md

 =======

 OpenGL 4.3-based rendering engine written by kbi/Elude.
 It is Windows-only for the time being.

-A Linux port is in the workings.
+A Linux port is in the workings at the moment.
+It is a lot of work, so it will take a little while before the port sees the light of dat.
+You can see the latest progress by having a look at the branch issue55.

+Emerald is 32-bit-only at the moment.
+64-bit compatibility is considered to be of low priority at the moment.

 This hobbistic project is in incessant, over-night development, hence may not necessarily compile or build